Shivay315/Voltage-Level-Shifter/README.md

 - **Cross-coupled PMOS pairs** for pull-up functionality.
 - **Enable transistors** or biasing mechanisms to ensure correct operation during transitions.

-This ensures that the output signal switches fully between 0 and the desired higher voltage (e.g., 3.3V), even if the input only reaches 1.2V.
+This ensures that the output signal switches fully between 0 and 5V, even if the input only reaches 3.3V.

 In this project:
 - A basic **CMOS inverter** is used as a reference.